 CLU-IN has been serving the hazardous waste remediation community since 1987.
-The CLU-IN Bulletin Board System (BBS) was developed by the U.S. EPA Office of Solid Waste and Emergency Response (OSWER) and began operation in 1987.
+The CLU-IN Bulletin Board System (BBS) was developed by the U.S. EPA Office of Land and Emergency Management (OLEM) and began operation in 1987.
 This precursor to the modern form of the World Wide Web offered electronic messaging, bulletins that could be read online, descriptions and listings of EPA documents, a calendar of EPA training courses, notices of upcoming meetings, the text of EPA newsletters, files for download, and special interest group areas (SIGs) limited to particular groups or subject areas.
 A 1989 video entitled "The Technology Transfer Electronic Bulletin Board System" is available in Windows Media Player format.

 The CLU-IN web site was launched in 1996, and was operated in parallel with the CLU-IN BBS between 1996 and 1999.
 In 1999, The CLU-IN BBS was discontinued to better serve the growing CLU-IN web site user community.
 Since 1996, CLU-IN has evolved to offer new information, features, and services to its user community, such as:

 - TechDirect Information Service Launched (1997)

 - Streaming Videos (1998)